zanonnicola/lopenlab/src/pages/en/team/index.md

 We are all university degree level professionals and parents ourselves, with experience with babies and children.
 Just like L’Open Lab for Kids, the team is international and multicultural: English, Irish, American and French.

-You'll soon learn more about the team of people who are looking forward to working with you and your children below.
+You'll soon learn more about the team of people who are looking forward to working with you and your children here.